13 Reasons Why Season 2 first impression: Not reasonable enough

 Fortunately, the rest of the cast is also as superb, consistently elevating the material beyond its reach.
 While Justine Prentice is skin-crawlingly convincing as serial rapist/jock Bryce Walker, Alisha Boe nails Jessica Davis’ character to the T. Ross Butler, given much more screen presence this time, is fair game as Zach Dempsey and so is Kate Walsh as Olivia Baker.
 Miles Heizer is slightly disappointing as Alex Standall this time, but considering the huge narrative leap his character has taken, his performance seems more or less passable.

 13 Reasons Why had been one of those shows that had solicited the most extreme kind of response from its viewers.
-And with the backlash against the first season, the makers are aware of including disclaimers at the beginning and end of each episode this time.
-But looks like their efforts go a lot further.
+And with the backlash against the first season, the makers have made it a point to include disclaimers at the beginning and end of each episode this time.
+But looks like their efforts go a lot further than that.
 While numerous character arcs seem to be modified accordingly, the plot becomes clumsy.
 Each of the roughly one-hour-long episodes could have also done with losing around 15 minutes of screen time.
 One can’t help but wonder if Clay’s parents are oddly supportive of all his actions now and even how the school counsellor, Mr Porter finally stands up for the job he was hired for.
 Jessica’s ex Justin’s story also feels to be borrowed from one of those movies they show in school about the dangers of doing drugs.

-But despite Netflix’s attempt to frame the series in a more responsible manner, with just a few touching or tender moments, Season 2 is a relentlessly heavy watch.
-It is true that it takes teenage problems seriously but it is also true that it also exaggerates them for dramatic effect.
-The background score is a lot more in-your-face this time and it hasn’t served any real purpose till now.
+But despite Netflix’s attempt to frame the series in a more responsible manner, Season 2, with just a few touching or tender moments, is a relentlessly heavy watch.
+It is true that it takes teenage problems far more seriously than other TV shows at this point but it is also true that 13 Reasons Why does not shy away from exaggerating these problems for dramatic effect.
+In addition, the background score is a lot more in-your-face this time and it hasn’t served any real purpose till now.

 The show’s efforts to capture all the aspects of a community struggling with grief are sure commendable but they seem to be going to a very dark and dicey place just like the previous one.
 Whether 13 Reasons Why is executed with enough nuance and sensitivity to generate the kind of conversation it aims to have around teenage bullying, assault, suicide and a host of other issues, is still a very big question that needs to be addressed.
 And one thing we can all agree on when it comes to 13 Reasons Why is that it sometimes is a lot to take in.